The EU cooperates with a number of important international energy organisations and is part of several energy-related international initiatives.

 G7 and G20

 The EU as a whole is represented at meetings of both the Group of Seven (G7) and the Group of 20 Finance Ministers and Central Bank Governors (G20).
+Energy has become an increasingly important issue in both fora, which has led to a number of dedicated meetings of energy ministers.

 Organisation of Petroleum Exporting Countries